All Episodes

 Ask your question.

-Brevity is the soul of wit, and let the guy go on and on and on and on and his answer.
+And let the guy go on and on and on and on in his answer.

-But as long as these guys sit there and pontificate and speechify.
+But as long as these guys sit there and pontificate and speechify, and you know what they're doing?

 And so these questions take the form of accusations.

-You're denying it here, sitting here before me.
+You're denying it here sitting here before me.

-Senator, you're misquoting my words.
+Senator, you're misquoting my word.

 You're denying it.

-The less chance there is to learn who he is, and the less opportunity they have for this guy to trip himself up.
+I'm sure the liberals would want their guys just to shut up and let this guy speak because the less he speaks, the less chance there is to learn who he is and the less opportunity they have for this guy to trip himself up.

 Will this happen?